FXSSI.StopLossClusters Screenshots (8)

-Data from the Order Book server are considered to be basic data for this indicator.
+Data from the Order Book serve as a basis for this indicator.
 You can see two quadrants with blue histograms on its left side – they are Stop Losses placed by market participants.

-To identify clusters, Algorithm will alternately search all the values of levels from the order book until it finds 7 adjacent levels, the sum of which is the maximum.
-You can see the given sum on the chart.
-Afterwards, the level showing the maximum trading volume will be selected from these 7 levels and will be used as a reference level for plotting the line of the StopLossClusters indicator on the chart.
+To identify clusters, the algorithm will alternately search all the values of levels from the order book until it finds seven adjacent levels, the sum of which is maximum.
+The given sum is displayed on the chart.
+Of these seven levels, the level with the maximum trading volume is selected.
+It is used as a reference level for plotting the line of the StopLossClusters indicator on the chart.

-It’s no secret that false large trades that might look like a significant cluster occur in the order book.
-Such trades are usually short-term so the SLC indicator can easily cope with their filtration.
+Sometimes false large trades occur in the order book that might look like significant clusters.
+Such trades are usually short-term, so the SLC indicator can easily cope with their filtration.

-The SLC indicator can help a newbie trader to learn the market mechanics relating to the interaction of price with such areas of clusters.
+The SLC indicator can also help a newbie trader to learn the market mechanics related to the interaction of price with the areas of such clusters.

 Basic Features of the Indicator

 To simplify your introduction to the indicator, we have described its most essential features: